mbratch/TaskJockey/README.md

 As mentioned in the overview, `TaskJockey` is a cooperative, base-level task scheduler.
 Each task must not hog time by calling `delay`.
 In addition, the `loop()` function should also avoid calling `delay` for `TaskJockey` to work effectively.
 The intent of `TaskJockey` is for you to be able to manage longer delays via discrete, timed tasks rather than with inline delays.

 You may call `TaskJockey` methods from within a scheduled task.
 This allows you to do two things:
 * You can chain tasks by calling `addTask` from within another task.
-Be mindful of iterations and intervals, since you can easily fill up the `TaskJockey` task table with this.
+Be mindful of iterations and intervals, since you can otherwise fill up the `TaskJockey` task table with this.
 When chaining tasks, you want to keep iterations low (perhaps just 1) and intervals low.
 Generally, you want your total chained task executions to complete within the interval duration of the "parent" task.
 If you continually add more tasks than are killed, you will eventually fill up the task table (which is approximately 255 tasks) and `TaskJockey` will quietly stop adding them to the table.
 * A task can conditionally terminate itself by calling `killTask` (with its `taskId`) under those conditions within the execution of the task.

 You may also add the same task multiple times with different settings if needed.
 Within the task itself, you can track which instance of the task you are executing by comparing the task ids.